wjb-iv/go-executors/README.md

 ## Usage

-Create an executor service with 3 workers and a 25 item queue ensure that once your done with the service you close it (to close channels and shut down worker go routines):
+Create an executor service with 3 workers and a 25 item queue.
+Ensure that once your done with the service you close it (to close channels and shut down worker go routines):
 ```go
 exec := executors.New("my-go-pool", 3, 25)
 defer exec.Close()